Netflix/dispatch/docs/user-guide/incident-commander.md

 ### /dispatch-list-tasks

-Use `/dispatch-list-tasks` to display an ephemeral message listing all tasks associated with the incident.
+Use `/dispatch-list-tasks` to display a temporary message listing all tasks associated with the incident.

 ![](../.gitbook/assets/slack-conversation-list-tasks.png)